08 Nov 2013

 Following senate approval, the reforms only need to be enacted by the President to become law.
 The introduced changes have a significant impact on mining companies doing business in Mexico.

-For more information regarding already enacted as well as potential tax reforms and their implications, please contact a member of Manning Elliott's Latin America Specialty group for further assistance.
+For more information regarding already enacted as well as potential tax reforms and their implications, please contact us for further assistance.